Data-Cellar/participant-template/README.md

 You will be prompted to enter the ID or URL of the Legal Participant's Verifiable Presentation (VP), which was generated during the participant deployment process.

+The catalogue registration request is sent to the Data Cellar Identity Provider, which handles the registration in the catalogue.
+This process was designed this way for governance and authorization reasons.
+The Data Cellar administrator must approve the registration of a new participant in the catalogue.

 > [!NOTE]
-> The catalogue registration request is sent to the Data Cellar Identity Provider, which handles the registration in the catalogue.
-This process was designed this way for legal and authorization reasons.
-The Data Cellar administrator must approve the registration of a new participant in the catalogue.

-> [!WARNING]
 > This feature has been implemented but is not fully connected to the global catalogue, as it is not currently deployed.

 For example: